 Three girls, two boys – names and pictures to follow later!
 Right now, Mama and her little ones are settling in to their new indoor life <3

-Just today, the little ones were introduced on the CLE Foster Kittens Facebook and Instagram pages.
+Then the little ones were introduced on the CLE Foster Kittens Facebook and Instagram pages.

 First up, was little girl Astrid.